 Gluten-Free Cabbage Rolls

-My family and I love these bundles of seasoned beef and rice wrapped in translucent cabbage, simmered with tomato until the flavors blend into a favorite gluten-free main dish for any time of year.
+My family and I love these gluten-free cabbage rolls — little bundles of seasoned beef and rice wrapped in translucent cabbage, simmered with tomato until the flavors blend into a favorite gluten-free main dish for any time of year.
 Some earlier versions that I tried had more seasoning than worked for my family, but since I toned those down, we have enjoyed these immensely.

 Before I get to the recipe, though, I want to mention that May is National Celiac Awareness Month, and the National Foundation for Celiac Awareness is promoting awareness with KISS – Keep It Simple and Safe.
 Their guest bloggers are offering 4 weeks of advice from baking with gluten-free mixes to starting your own gluten-sensitive dining group.
 Guest blogs will be posted on Celiac Central: Bits & Bites Monday-Friday during the month, with a different focus each day of the week.
 Stop by there for some tips from some of your favorite bloggers.

-Keeping my gluten-free diet simple and safe is not always easy, but a recipe like these Cabbage Rolls is one way to share a crowd-pleasing dish with everyone, gluten-free or not.
+Keeping my gluten-free diet simple and safe is not always easy, but a one-pot meal like these Cabbage Rolls is one way to share a crowd-pleasing dish with everyone, gluten-free or not.

 Tonight, although it’s not Hungarian (isn’t that where Cabbage Rolls are from?)… I’m making Cheese Enchiladas (Mexican, I know) with rice on the side for my husband.
 My husband asked for the same kind of hamburger and rice mix as are in the Cabbage Rolls, so you know he likes it.